 As part of the surety bond application, the applicant will usually need to provide basic information on the business and its owners such as names, addresses, and years in business.
 The application information may also include employer identification numbers, social security numbers, and occupational license numbers so underwriters can review personal and business credit history.
 In some cases business and/or personal financials may also be requested by the surety company.

 There are two other techniques that are commonly used to strengthen a surety bond application and help secure an approval or get a lower premium.
 These are the use of collateral or co-signers.
 Collateral in the form of cash or an irrevocable letter of credit from a bank can be deposited with the carrier to be drawn upon in the event of a claim.
 Similarly, a co-signer with a superior credit history to the owners may allow an underwriter to offer a lower rate for the surety bond.

 Once the application has been reviewed (either electronically or by surety company underwriters), the submission will be given a risk category and a corresponding premium will be assigned based on the surety company's applicable rate filings.
 The premium is the price that the applicant will pay for the bond for the designated term.

 How Long Does it Take to Get a Surety Bond?

 Getting a surety bond is typically a quick and painless process.
-Often times, applicants can be approved the same day and receive the surety bond the next day.
-Most bonding companies have simple user friendly online quote request forms that only take a few minutes to complete.
-An applicant will typically need to be prepared to provide basic information about the bond required, the business, personal information such as name, address and social security.
+Frequently, applicants can be approved the same day and receive the surety bond the next day.
+Some bonding companies have simple user friendly online quote request forms that only take a few minutes to complete.
+An applicant will typically need to be prepared to provide basic information about the bond required, the business, personal information such as name, address, and social security.

 Much of the underwriting is automated to allow for rapid approvals and pricing.
 In some cases, additional information may be required of the applicant but this information can usually be sent to the agent electronically.